 — Global Defense Insight (@Defense_Talks) July 27, 2025

-Military tests showed the real strength of GAZAP.
-When dropped from a bomber jet, the bomb exploded with a bright flash, sending shockwaves across a large area.
-A huge cloud of smoke and debris rose into the sky, covering an area of 160 metres.
+Meanwhile, military tests demonstrated the real strength of GAZAP.
+During these trials, a bomber jet dropped the bomb.
+It then exploded with a bright flash and strong shockwaves.
+Subsequently, the blast spread across a large area.
+After that, a huge cloud of smoke and debris rose into the sky.
+Overall, it covered an area of 160 metres.

-The thermobaric feature of the bomb, which uses a mix of fuel and air, helps it reach extremely high temperatures of around 3,000 degrees Celsius.
-This is hot enough to melt steel and concrete.
-If this heat touches human flesh, it can burn down to the bone.
+In addition, the bomb uses a thermobaric system with a fuel and air mixture.
+Because of this system, it produces extremely high temperatures near 3,000 degrees Celsius.
+As a consequence, this heat can melt steel and concrete structures.
+More alarmingly, if the heat touches human flesh, it can burn down to the bone.

-The bomb is designed to be dropped from F-16 and F-4 fighter jets, which are commonly used by the Turkish Air Force.
-Defense officials also mentioned that future versions of GAZAP might be used with drones, giving it more flexibility in different combat situations.
+Finally, engineers designed the bomb for F-16 and F-4 fighter jets.
+These aircraft are commonly used by the Turkish Air Force.
+Moreover, defense officials have also said future versions may work with drones.
+Ultimately, this upgrade will give the system more flexibility in combat situations.